Ad Fontes

 Three people seated at a conference table with name tags, one man in a blue sweater smiling and looking at another man, and a woman in a green jacket writing notes.

-Each Ad Fontes course begins with a two-day retreat at Trinity Anglican Seminary.
-Afterwards, students participate in a series of six to eight virtual learning sessions.
-Cohorts are made up of 8-12 participants, led by an expert course facilitator, and they emphasize tutorial-style discussion around primary texts.
+Each Ad Fontes seminar begins with a two-day retreat at Trinity Anglican Seminary.
+Afterwards, students participate in a series of six to eight online learning sessions.
+Cohorts are made up of approximately 10 students, led by an expert course facilitator, emphasizing tutorial-style discussion.

-Ad Fontes courses do not presume any prior knowledge of the subject or writings being studied.
-They do generally assume some level of graduate-level training in theology or ministry (usually an M.A. or M.Div.).
-The main goal is to afford clergy and lay leaders the opportunity to go deeper in their readings of foundational texts in the Great Tradition and to do so in the company of other lifelong learners."
+Our programs do not presume any prior knowledge of the particular subject matter, though they do assume graduate-level training in theology or ministry (usually the M.A. or M.Div. degree).
+The main goal is to afford clergy and lay leaders more opportunities to grow deeper in their faith through diligent study, and to do so in the company of other clergy and lay leaders.

-The first series of courses in this program is Theology Anew: Foundational Texts and Traditions of the Church, which focuses on the writings of the Church Fathers.
-A Pilot Course for this program is being offered in the spring of 2026 on the writings of the fourth-century theologian, Gregory of Nyssa.
-Courses in the fall will open up new options.
-Stay tuned for updates!
+The first series in Ad Fontes is called Theology Anew: Foundational Texts and Traditions of the Church, which focuses on the writings of the Church Fathers.
+A pilot course is being offered in the spring of 2026 on the writings of the fourth-century theologian, Gregory of Nyssa.
+A new series called “Faithful Foundations: Key Issues in Ministry” will begin in the fall of 2026.

 The cost of Ad Fontes courses is designed to be as affordable as possible, while also supporting the time and expertise of the course facilitator.
 The cost also includes two nights of lodging and meals for the in-person retreat.
 It does not include the price of books or travel.
 A limited number of scholarships are available on a need basis.